 - Diagnosis: National Academy of Medicine estimates suggest that 5 percent of U.S. adults who seek outpatient care experience a diagnostic error.

 - Infection: The Agency for Healthcare Research and Quality estimates that 1 in 31 hospitalized patients will contract an infection there.

 - Medication errors and adverse events: These are the most common errors in both inpatient and outpatient settings.

-In recognition of patient safety issues, IHI and NPSF have created National Patient Safety Awareness Week March 10-16 to focus on a culture of safety and patient engagement.
+In recognition of patient safety issues, IHI and NPSF created National Patient Safety Awareness Week from March 10-16 to focus on a culture of safety and patient engagement.

 While most will receive medical treatment without errors, mistakes can be made.
 Patients have a responsibility to take part in their care.
 The following are ways to be proactive and help reduce the possibility of healthcare errors.

 - Share your health history with your caregiver.
 This includes medication, operations or allergies.
 The more your caregiver knows, the more successful your care plan and recovery will be.

 - Be your own advocate or ask someone you trust to be one for you.
 Know all the who, what, when, where and why about your care and treatment.
 Expect everyone involved in your care to introduce themselves by name, and to wear an identification badge.

 - Make sure to tell your healthcare professional if you think he or she has you confused with another patient, if you think you are about to receive the wrong medication or if something doesn’t seem right.
 Don’t assume anything.